bartek01200/Automated-greenhouse-temperature-control-system/mechanical/README.md

 The completed mechanical system integrates the greenhouse structure, ventilation linkage, servo actuator, sensor and electronics into a single working prototype.

 The servo driven linkage successfully converts rotational motion into controlled opening and closing of the hinged greenhouse window.

+**DISCLAIMER**
+Intial design was to have PCB on the back and MCU on floor board as seen in CAD pictures.However whilst assembling together i realised its better to have the pcb on top of the MCU as they need to connect thus i did not want to have cables all over the inisde of the greenhouse.So i connected both PCB ontop of each other as the final product.